open-telemetry/opentelemetry.io/CONTRIBUTING.md

     > repository, or just want to look around, open
     > <https://gitpod.io/#https://github.com/open-telemetry/opentelemetry.io>.

-Gitpod will automatically install the repo-specific packages for you.
+GitPod will automatically install the repo-specific packages for you.
 You're now ready to [build](#build), [serve](#serve) and/or make updates to the website files.